stasiasmirnova/fw-freeSurfer-clinical-gear/README.md

 # Synthseg

-This gear runs the synthseg tool ( https://github.com/BBillot/SynthSeg ) available in Freesurfer >7.2.0.
-This is the out-of-the-box version that runs convolutiona neural networks for segmentation.
+This gear runs the recon-all-clinical tool ( https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all-clinical ) available in Freesurfer > 7.4.0.
+This is the out-of-the-box version that runs cortical surface reconstruction and analysis of brain MRI scans of any modality, contrast and resolution without retraining and fine-tuning.
 This gear has been developed with the processing of Hyperfine data in mind.

 Hyperfine - Construction of isotropic image from tri-plane othogonal aquisitions

 ## Overview